 All governments have agreed to take responsibility for implementing this statement.
 Several of the policies contained within this statement can be implemented immediately; others depend on further work.
-Reports on the implementation of progress will be prepared by the Forest Fire Management Group - a committee of government officials from production and conservation forest management agencies.
+As a reflection of their commitment to the objectives and policies of the statement, governments have agreed that the secretariats of the Standing Council on Primary Industries and the Standing Council on Environment and Water will be jointly responsible for preparing reports on implementation progress.

-Governments agree that the reporting mechanism will be consistent with that adopted for similar national policy statements.
-Implementation will be via the annual business planning processes of relevant agencies following an annual assessment of priorities, progress and the availability of resources.

-All Australian, state and territory governments will continue to work towards policy priorities and set the cooperative and regulatory framework for the management of landscape fire in order to achieve social, environmental and economic objectives.
+The governments agree that the reporting mechanism will be consistent with that adopted for similar national policy statements.
+To facilitate the compilation of these reports, the standing committees of the Standing Council on Primary Industries and the Standing Council on Environment and Water will establish a joint subcommittee.
+Implementation will be via the annual business planning processes of relevant subcommittees following an annual assessment of priorities, progress and the availability of resources.
+The Australian, state and territory governments will continue to work towards policy priorities and set the cooperative and regulatory framework for the management of landscape fire in order to achieve social, environmental and economic objectives.
 Governments are already providing significant funding in a number of the areas identified.
 This statement primarily aims to support the collaborative and efficient use of available resources, and to support the consideration of future initiatives by providing more common strategic intent, and a framework for sharing and validating information to support business case development and investment.